 Where to stay in Salzburg on a budget

-Staying at a hostel is one of the smartest ways to save money while travelling.
+Staying at a hostel is one of the smartest ways to save money while travelling, Airbnb is also another budget option.
 Here are three of the best hostels to consider making your base while in Salzburg.
 We have also written a more comprehensive guide on Where to stay in Salzburg.

 Yoho International Youth Hostel: Yoho is one of the top-rated and most centrally located hostels in all of Salzburg.
 To get you into the party mood, Yoho offers a free welcome shot and two daily happy hours at the hostel bar.
 If you’re not a drinker, there’s a free book exchange and board game area.
 The Sound of Music also screens daily in the lounge.
 Dorms cost between €24 and €34, or you can share a private room with a double bed for around €80.